Sable/HorsePower/docs/mkdocs/docs/index.md

 # HorsePower

-In order to explore a new way for improving the performance of database queries, we conduct the research in combining array programming languages and database systems.
+In order to explore a new method to improve the performance of database queries, we conduct the research in combining array programming languages and database systems.
 Our project, *HorsePower*, aims at optimizing standard SQL queries at a level of an array-based intermediate representative (IR).
 An